GyroInc/gyrogame-unity/Documentation/SRS.md

 ### 3.2 Usability

 With very few user inputs e.g. rotating the cube, walking around and looking around, the game will be intuitive to play.
-Also there will be at most a minimalistic user interface, to keep the game as simple as possible.
+Also there will be at most a minimal user interface, to keep the game as simple as possible.

 ### 3.3 Reliability

 #### 3.3.1 Availability

-The game will be available to everyone for free, which includes the building instuctions for the controller.
+The game will be available to everyone for free, which includes the building instructions for the controller.
 It has to be built by everyone who wants to play the game.

 #### 3.3.2 Bugs

 We classify bugs like the following:

 -   **Critical bug**: An error that crashes the game or hinders the player from progressing any further.
--   **Non critical bug**: An issue that will not create a gamebraking experience like shading issues or misscommunication with the controller.
+-   **Non critical bug**: An issue that will not create a game breaking experience like shading issues or communication issues with the controller.

 ### 3.4 Performance